 Champagne & Sparkling wine tasting Dec 3 Belfast

 WineWriting.com Richard Mark James' wine blog: Champagne & Sparkling wine tasting Dec 3 Belfast: "Don't miss the bubbling-with-excitement Wine Education Service NI Champagne & Sparkling wine tutored tasting..."
-CLICK ABOVE to view details on my other blog.
-Will probably include a fine sparkling Limoux...
+CLICK ABOVE to view details.
+Will probably include a fine sparkling Limoux among others...

 Champagne & Sparkling wine tasting Dec 3 Belfast